World Statesmen.org HOME > return to United States >>

 164 (1950), 17 (2010)

 2 Mar 1606 Discovered by Spanish Capt.
-Pedro Fernandes de Queirós and
+Pedro Fernandes de Queirós (b.
+1563?

-named Isla de la Gente Hermosa.
+Mission's historian calls it Isla de la Gente Hermosa.
+Later

 1 Feb 1841 Re-sighted by U.S. Capt.
 William H. Hudson aboard the Peacock

-and named Swains Island.
+of U.S. Exploring Expedition and named Swains Island.

-13 Oct 1856 Semi-independent proprietary settlement founded by the
+13 Oct 1856 Semi-independent proprietary settlement founded by the American

-American Jennings family (often called "Jennings Island").
+Jennings family on Quiros Island (often called "Jennings

 1907 Claimed by British Resident Commissioner of Gilbert and Ellice